Base mix mixing guidelines

 5. Add any other additives now if you wish into there respective bowls, make sure to follow recommended amounts.

-6. Add the liquid into the powder bowl and mix together until you have a soft, non sticky, consistency.
-Using a motorized mixer is always best for this step for best consistency and the least work.
+6. Add the liquid into the powder bowl and mix together until you have a warm soft, non sticky, consistency.
+Using a motorised mixer is always best for this step for best consistency and the least work.